-Conducting reviews for potential conflicts of interest and/or threats to independence (jointly referred to as 'relationship checks') prior to proposing on an engagement are important safeguards against threats to objectivity.

-GTIL has instituted a policy that establishes a standardised approach to conducting these checks for potential relationships, where the client or prospective client has international operations.
+Conducting reviews for potential conflicts of interest and/or threats to independence (jointly referred to as "relationship checks") prior to proposing on an engagement are important safeguards against threats to objectivity.
+GTIL has instituted a policy that establishes a standardised approach to conducting these checks for potential relationships, where the client or prospective client has international operations which is also outlined in the Member Firm Obligations (MFOs).